aredridel/recipes/Desserts/Eggnog.md

 My dad made this eggnog while I was growing up.
 I can't stand store-bought eggnog most of the time, and this is a very different sort of beverage, heavy on vanilla and nutmeg, a cream custard, not the cloying sweet yellow beverage that comes in a carton.
-It would be fine with rum in it but that's actually a detraction in my opinion.
+It would be fine with rum in it but in my opinion, it makes it worse.

 It's best served in 200ml servings or so and best served cold, and thinned with milk to taste.
 I prefer it on the thicker side.